Which city is cheaper, Portofino or Corfu?

 Portofino is a great island for couples, as it has plenty to offer.
 Set beautifully against the ocean's edge, this famous Italian town makes for a truly romantic holiday.
 Ogle the mega yachts in the harbor and then wander the charming streets while you soak in the atmosphere.

-The public transit in Corfu can get you around easily.
+Public transit in Corfu can get you to some places easily.
 There's a decent public bus system on the island.
 The blue buses stay near Corfu Town while the green buses go further around the island.

-Corfu is a very walkable island.
+Corfu is a very walkable destination.
 It's easy to walk around Corfu Town, and if you plan to spend most of your time at the beach there's really no need for a car.

 You'll find scuba diving and snorkeling and shopping around the island of Corfu.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.